 – Follow the guidance of public health officials

-– Notify personnel, visitors, and other Museum entrants who may have had close direct contact with the individual and advise those people to self-isolate for a period of 14 days and follow applicable guidance from public health officials
+– Notify personnel, visitors, and other Museum entrants who may have had close direct contact with the individual and advise those people to self-isolate for 14 days and follow applicable guidance from public health officials.

-– Notify, whenever appropriate, the community via our e-newsletters, social media channels, and our website that a person (whom we will not identify) who had been in the Museum later tested positive for COVID-19 should, we come to learn this information from credible sources within 2 weeks of that person’s visit
+– Notify, whenever appropriate, the community via our e-newsletters, social media channels, and our website that a person (whom we will not identify) who had been in the Museum later tested positive for COVID-19 should we come to learn this information from credible sources within two weeks of that person’s visit.

 This is not an exhaustive list.
 As with all of our reopening efforts, our objective here is to uphold the highest standards for keeping you and the rest of our community safe.

 Will my personal information be shared with public health officials?